 Recent biomolecular evidence has proven that Yersinia pestis, the pathogen that causes bubonic plague, was infecting human hosts in Eurasia as early as the Bronze Age, far earlier than previously believed.
 It remains an open question, however, whether bubonic plague was affecting Mediterranean populations of classical antiquity.
 This article evaluates the textual evidence for bubonic plague in classical antiquity from medical sources and discusses methodologies for “retrospective diagnosis” in light of new developments in microbiology.
-A close study of Greek medical texts suggests that bubonic plague was unfamiliar to medical writers until sometime before the second century AD, when sources cited by Rufus of Ephesus report a disease that resembles bubonic plague.
-Rufus of Ephesus describes this disease around AD 100, and Aretaeus (fl. ca. AD 50 or 150) appears to describe the same disease as well.
+A close study of Greek medical texts using digital and traditional approaches suggests that bubonic plague was unfamiliar to medical writers until sometime before the second century CE, when sources cited by Rufus of Ephesus report a disease that resembles bubonic plague.
+Rufus of Ephesus describes this disease around CE 100, and Aretaeus (fl. ca. CE 50 or 150) appears to describe the same disease as well.

 Cattle, sheep, and goats appeared in eastern Africa 5000 years ago, catalyzing the spread of herding throughout sub-Saharan Africa.
 Archaeologists have long debated the geographic origins of eastern Africa’s first herders, the extent to which people moved with livestock, and relationships among food-producing and foraging communities.
 In this work, we integrate ancient DNA with archaeological, linguistic, and genetic evidence to explore how pastoralism developed within this region, establishing the roots of one of Africa’s dominant economic strategies.